Easy No-Knead Rosemary Christmas Focaccia

 Notes

-- If the yeast doesn’t appear bubbly and frothy after ten minutes, then one of a couple of things could have happened.
-Either the water was the wrong temperature (too warm or too cold) or you need new yeast.
-Yeast is a living organism and it’s important to use it before the expiration date on the packet.
+- If the yeast doesn’t appear bubbly and frothy after ten minutes, then either the water was the wrong temperature (too warm or too cold), or you need new yeast.

-- It can also be stored well wrapped in the freezer for up to a month.
-Be sure to wrap it well with plastic wrap followed by foil and then place the wrapped bread in a zip top freezer-safe bag.
+- May be frozen for up to a month.
+Be sure to wrap it well with plastic wrap followed by foil, and then place the wrapped bread in a zip top freezer-safe bag.

 Nutrition Information